johnwargo/thewargos-11ty/src/posts/2009/things-are-different.md

 ---
-title: "Things are different now that the kids are in school"
+title: Things are different now that the kids are in school
-date: "2009-09-08"
+date: 2009-09-08
 categories:
   - The Twins
 ---